vadimonus/moodle-local_deleteoldquizattempts/README.md

 - CLI options to delete attempts for specified quizzes and courses.

 Release 2.1 (build 2019032801):
-- Do not try o delete questions that are used by slots.
+- Do not try to delete questions that are used by slots.
 - Privacy API support.

 Release 2.0 (build 2019010800):